 After standard desalting or purification, a small percent of heterogeneous products containing single or multi-site conjugate per molecule may exist.

 Choosing the correct cross-linking chemistry sometimes appears overwhelming as it requires a careful understanding of target molecule structure and reactivity.
-These cross-linking and modifying agents can be applied to alter the native state and function of peptides and protein, sugars and polysaccharides, nucleic acids and oligonucleotides, lipids, and almost any other imaginable molecule that can be chemically derivatized.
+These cross-linking and modifying agents can be applied to alter the native state and function of peptides and protein, sugars and polysaccharides, nucleic acids and oligonucleotides, lipids and almost any other imaginable molecule chemically derivatized.
 Therefore, each conjugation project assigned to Bio-Synthesis is carefully designed.

-Bio-Synthesis not only offers synthesis of small molecule and biopolymers, but also assists in the functionalization or activation of compounds ready to cross link with pre-activated small molecules either supplied by customers or prepared in-house.
-These pre-activated small molecules can be created with an amine, acid, hydrazine, aldehyde/ketone, hydroxylamine, maleimide/alkylhalide, and sulfhydryl functional group in a polymer.
+Bio-Synthesis not only offers synthesis of small molecules and biopolymers, but assists in the functionalization or activation of compounds ready to cross-link with pre-activated small molecules either supplied by customers or prepared in-house.
+These pre-activated small molecules can be created with an amine, acid, hydrazine, aldehyde/ketone, hydroxylamine, maleimide/alkylhalide and sulfhydryl functional group in a polymer.
 After labeling of biopolymer with small molecules, a standard desalting, purification, quality check and final concentration and labeling ratio are determined.